 Although it typically has no employees, a fund is required by law to have written compliance policies and procedures that govern the operations of the fund and the fund's administrator, investment adviser, transfer agent, and principal underwriter, and that are reasonably designed to ensure the fund's compliance with the federal securities laws.
-All funds must also have a chief compliance officer (CCO), whose appointment must be approved by the fund's board and who must annually produce a report for the board regarding the adequacy of the fund's compliance policies and procedures, the effectiveness of their implementation, and any material compliance matters that have arisen.
+All funds must also have a chief compliance officer (CCO), whose appointment must be approved by the fund's board (or principal underwriter or depositor, if a UIT) and who must annually produce a report for the board (or principal underwriter or depositor) regarding the adequacy of the fund's compliance policies and procedures, the effectiveness of their implementation, and any material compliance matters that have arisen.